 By combining high-tech wizardry and an extensive artifact collection, the Museum of the Cherokee Indian is fun for the entire family and an exciting, educational event.
 Open daily at 9 am except closed on Thanksgiving, Christmas and New Year's Day.
 Admission is $8 for adults, $5 for children, and free for children under age 6.

 13077 Highway 19 West

 The newly created Championship Wave on the Nantahala River is attracting kayakers and spectators alike.
-With two major freestyle kayaking competitions coming up on the River - the 2012 World Cup, and the 2013 World Championships - you can get a look at the wave feature in action.
-And for kayakers, it's a free park and play area.
+With two major freestyle kayaking competitions completed - the 2012 World Cup, and the 2013 World Championships the wave is in top form.
+And for kayakers, it's a park and play area.

 100 Fredrick Law Olmsted Way

 Miles of nature trails, cultivated gardens, and state-of-the-art greenhouse complex.
 Near Blue Ridge Parkway Asheville entrance.